smajti1/fakturomat/docs/nginx-proxy.md

 ### To start

-add new entry in `/etc/host` like:
+add new entry in `/etc/hosts` like (ip may be different that in example see nginx-proxy see [Debug](#debug)):

-    127.0.0.1 fakturomat.local
+    127.0.0.1 fakturomat.test
+ensure host work

+    getent ahosts fakturomat.test

 Next start **nginx-proxy**